Planning a trip to Kashmir, but aren’t sure about the DOs and DON’Ts? Not to worry, here’s a quick and handy Kashmir travel guide for you.

 Day 6 – Pahelgam sightseeing.Post lunch transfer to Gulmarg.
 Nightstay at Gulmarg

 Aru, Chandanwadi and Betaab Valley are the three main points we thought for our sightseeing.
 You cannot use your vehicle here that’s with you for the entire journey is a kind of rule in Pahalgam.
-You have to book a taxi there for one day sightseeing.
+You have to book a taxi there for one-day sightseeing.
 We told Rs.
 3000/- for those three points for a Tavera.
 It will take around 3-4 hours.
 Later, you can cover Baisaran by Pony.
 (Around 2 – 3 hours).But 2 tours in a single day will be hectic.
-We have done 4 points with pony.
+We have done 4 points with a pony.
 Per pony charged Rs.
-1000.
-We visited
+200. We visited

 3) Dabian – Dabian is a one house village between Baisaran and Pahalgam.